EvanGottschalk/Shift3rs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-`Shift3rs` is a NFT art that shifts to match its viewer
+`Shift3rs` is NFT art that shifts to match its viewer

 MORE_DESCRIPTION